AlibabaCloudDocs/vod/intl.en-US/New Player SDK/Best Practices/Secure download.md

     mAliDownloader.setSaveDir("The path of the folder for storing downloaded files");
     ```

     To download videos that are encrypted and transcoded by Alibaba Cloud, you must configure a security file encryptedApp.dat for encryption verification.
-For more information, see [t1959945.md\#](/intl.en-US/FAQ/Player/Obtain the security file.md).
+For more information, see [How can I obtain a security file?](/intl.en-US/FAQ/Player/How can I obtain a security file?.md).
 Sample code:

     ```
      PrivateService.initService(getApplicationContext(), "The path of the encryptedApp.dat file");